InstallerLegacy/blog.virtualhub.eu.org/content/posts/i-don-t-like-this-theme.md

     <img width="50%" src="https://upload.wikimedia.org/wikipedia/commons/3/37/Flag_India.svg">
 </p>

-As promised in the previous post, today I am going to tell you why I did not chose your favourite theme for [VirtualHub](https://virtualhub.eu.org).
+As promised in the previous post, today I am going to tell you why I did not choose your favorite theme for [VirtualHub](https://virtualhub.eu.org).

 So basically I wanted a few features to be present in the template: